Theodorus-VII/Haleta_Moving_App/README.md

 # HALETA
 Medical Record Management App
-# _
+#

 CRUD Features:

-Our team came up with three fantastic ideas for our business features.
-We have decided to implement the FIRST TWO and keep the third one as an optional (alternative) feature.
+Our team came up with three fantastic ideas for our business features.<br>
+We have decided to implement the <b>FIRST TWO</b> and keep the third one as an optional (alternative) feature.

 1. Patient Management:<br>
 Create new patient records,<br>